PreciousAMJ/Statistical-Analysis-In-R/README.md

 # Statistical-Analysis-In-R
-Basic statistical analysis using R programming language.
+Basic statistical analysis on data using R programming language.